Get

 dog teeth cleaning

-You probably like your dog having pearly whites just as much as you want them for yourself, as it’s an apparent sign of good health in canines and humans.
+You probably want your dog to have pearly whites just as much as you want them for yourself, as it’s an apparent sign of good health in canines and humans.
 However, domestication has affected dogs’ dental hygiene.
-We give our dogs prepared foods without the bones and other hard stuff that would help keep their teeth clean, and only 7% of dog owners report brushing their dogs’ teeth.1 Sometimes, it’s evident with the brown spots on dogs’ teeth.
+We give our dogs prepared foods without the bones and other hard stuff that would help keep their teeth clean, and only 7% of dog owners report brushing their dogs’ teeth.1 Sometimes, that’s evident with the brown spots on a dog’s teeth.
 The most common cause of discolored teeth is tartar buildup or dental calculus.

 Poor dental health can have far-reaching and unexpected complications.
-It can increase your pet’s risk of several chronic diseases, including infections affecting your dog’s cardiovascular system, kidneys, and liver.
-These conditions can be life threatening if left untreated.
+It can increase your pet’s risk of several chronic diseases, including infections affecting the cardiovascular system, kidneys, and liver.
+These conditions can be life-threatening if left untreated.
 They can also affect your pet’s quality of life by making eating painful.

 The Causes of Brown Teeth

-Besides dental disease, other causes of brown teeth in dogs are medications, like tetracycline and chlorhexidine that can discolor your pet’s teeth without the worry of dental disease.
+Besides dental disease, other causes of brown teeth in dogs are medications, such as tetracycline and chlorhexidine that can discolor your pet’s teeth, so these don’t have the worry of dental disease.
 Chewing on things can also lead to discoloration.
-As strong as it is, tooth enamel isn’t infallible and it can wear down, creating brown spots.
+As strong as it is, tooth enamel isn’t infallible, and it can wear down, creating brown spots.

 dog with brown teeth